stemplayer-js/stemplayer-js/README.md

 ## Contributing

-> This repo is a subtree split of our monorepo which will be made public in due course.
-We cannot process any pull-requests to this repo.
-Please contact us for help.
+> This repo is a subtree split of [our monorepo](https://github.com/firstcoders/stemplayer-js-monorepo).
+Using a monorepo greatly simplifies development of many packages with dependencies.
+If you'd like to contribute to the development of stemplayer-js, please create a pull-request there.

 ## Installation